rafalmas/gript/README.md

 If it's TypeScript, it will be validated and then compiled to JavaScript.

-The goal of this tool is to provide the handy workflow for developing Angular based applications (no matter what language you use - JavaScript or TypeScript) and ensure the profound checking of the code quality of the same time.
+The goal of this tool is to provide the handy workflow for developing Angular based applications (no matter what language you use - JavaScript or TypeScript) and ensure the profound checking of the code quality at the same time.
 The module orchestrates a collection of gulp build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.